 - Your Customers are AR-ready, But Are You?

 Augmented reality (AR) offers commercial value extending way beyond the gimmickry and gaming uses that popularized it initially.
-This fact is gaining recognition across many sectors, including B2B and B2C commerce, where experiments with augmented reality app development for marketing and advertising are receiving plenty of attention.
+This fact is gaining recognition across many sectors, including B2B and B2C commerce, where experiments with AR mobile app development for marketing and advertising are receiving plenty of attention.

 Investing in technology for technology’s sake is a common error, especially for smaller enterprises.
-If you want to be confident of success with augmented reality in marketing campaigns, it’s a good idea to spend some time evaluating the need—and that begins with asking the right questions:
+If you want to be confident of success with augmented reality in marketing campaigns, it’s a good idea to spend some time evaluating the need.
+That begins with asking the right questions: